Do's and Dont's of email sending

 - Don't buy, rent, borrow, or harvest lists.
 This includes partner lists and lists from other shops you own.

-If you are doing a promotion from a partner shop, send a promotion from that shop introducing the partnership and include a link to your newsletter form so that the interested contacts subscribe.
+If you are promoting a partner shop, send a promotion from that shop introducing the partnership and include a link to your newsletter form so that the interested contacts subscribe.
 Please reach out to our support team if you have questions.

 - Don't subscribe contacts that unsubscribed or did not opt-in to your Newsletters.